Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Introduction

 This study explores the utilisation of DL methods to identify potential biomarkers for ASD through the analysis of resting-state fMRI data, aiming to develop and explain a predictive model that is both accurate and interpretable.
-We also benchmark a variety of interpretability methods using the Remove And Retrain (ROAR) technique \cite{hooker_2019_a} to identify the most effective method for finding important regions in the brain for ASD classification.
+We also benchmark a variety of interpretability methods using the Remove And Retrain (ROAR) technique \cite{hooker_2019_a} to identify the most effective method for interpreting DL models that are trained on functional connectivity fMRI data.

 This research has the potential to significantly improve our understanding of the neurobiological basis of ASD.
 This study also contributes to the growing field of explainable AI in healthcare, addressing the need for transparency and interpretability in medical AI systems, as required by regulatory bodies such as the FDA \cite{centerfordevicesandradiologicalhealth_2019_artificial}.
 Our findings are critically evaluated in the context of existing research and potential limitations are discussed.
 A comprehensive analysis of our model's performance and its implications for ASD research and diagnosis is provided.
 The regions highlighted by our model are compared with existing literature to verify whether our model genuinely learned about ASD characteristics or simply learned patterns specific to our dataset.